remino/copy-url/README.md

 To open it anyway:

+#### Before macOS 15

-1. Right-click the app and choose "Open"
+1. Right-click the app and choose "Open".
-2. Click "Open" in the security prompt
+2. Click "Open" in the security prompt.
-3. From then on, it will open normally
+3. From then on, it will open normally.

+#### On macOS 15 and later

+1. Double-click "Copy URL.app" — you'll see an alert that it can't be opened.
+2. Open System Settings → Privacy & Security.
+3. Scroll to the bottom and click "Open Anyway" beside this app.
+4. Confirm the second prompt to launch it.

+Once this is done, the app will open normally from then on.